 - Alternative contact Interpreter Service: 131 450 and ask for the Adult Parole Board.

 The Adult Parole Board of Victoria plays an important role in the Victorian criminal justice system by managing the appropriate release of offenders on parole orders to enhance the safety of the Victorian community.
 In all decision-making, the Board’s most important consideration is community safety.

-The Youth Parole Board (External link) is a separate body and operates within the Department of Human Services.
+The Youth Parole Board (External link) is a separate independent statutory body.

 Role of the Adult Parole Board